Lagrangian (field theory): Overview

 and s = {sα} denotes the set of n independent variables of the system, including the time variable, and is indexed by α = 1, 2, 3, ..., n.
 The calligraphic typeface, $\mathcal{L}$, is used to denote the density, and $\mathrm{d}^n s$ is the volume form of the field function, i.e., the measure of the domain of the field function.

-In mathematical formulations, it is common to express the Lagrangian as a function on a fiber bundle, wherein the Euler–Lagrange equations can be interpreted as specifying the geodesics on the fiber bundle.
-Abraham and Marsden's textbook provided the first comprehensive description of classical mechanics in terms of modern geometrical ideas, i.e., in terms of tangent manifolds, symplectic manifolds and contact geometry.
-Bleecker's textbook provided a comprehensive presentation of field theories in physics in terms of gauge invariant fiber bundles.
-Such formulations were known or suspected long before.
-Jost continues with a geometric presentation, clarifying the relation between Hamiltonian and Lagrangian forms, describing spin manifolds from first principles, etc. Current research focuses on non-rigid affine structures, (sometimes called "quantum structures") wherein one replaces occurrences of vector spaces by tensor algebras.
-This research is motivated by the breakthrough understanding of quantum groups as affine Lie algebras (Lie groups are, in a sense "rigid", as they are determined by their Lie algebra.
-When reformulated on a tensor algebra, they become "floppy", having infinite degrees of freedom; see e.g. Virasoro algebra.)
+In mathematical formulations, it is common to express the Lagrangian as a function on a fiber bundle, wherein the Euler–Lagrange equations can be interpreted as specifying the geodesics on the fiber bundle, leading to topics like tangent manifolds, symplectic manifolds and contact geometry.
+The field theories of physics can be developed in terms of gauge invariant fiber bundles.

 Definitions

 In Lagrangian field theory, the Lagrangian as a function of generalized coordinates is replaced by a Lagrangian density, a function of the fields in the system and their derivatives, and possibly the space and time coordinates themselves.
 In field theory, the independent variable t is replaced by an event in spacetime (x, y, z, t) or still more generally by a point s on a manifold.

 Often, a "Lagrangian density" is simply referred to as a "Lagrangian".